Bbrnn/CTF/Net-force-CTFs/Javascript/Level102.md

 | Value |  0 |  1 |  2 |  3 |  4 |  5 |  6 |  7 |  8 |  9 |  a |  b |  c |  d |  e |  f |  g |  h |  i |  j |  k |  l |  m |  n |  o |  p |  q |  r |  s |  t |  u |  v |  w |  x |  y |  z |  A |  B |  C |  D |  E |  F |  G |  H |  I |  J |  K |  L |  M |  N |  O |  P |  Q |  R |  S |  T |  U |  V |  W |  X |  Y |  Z |

 We have to understand the substring fucntionality so as to extract the password\
-The substring(start, end) method in JavaScript returns the part of the string between the start and end indices.\
+The password is constructed by concatenating characters from the numletter string.\
+The substring() method extracts characters at specified positions:
-The character at the start index is included, but the character at the end index is not included.
+It extracts characters from a string between two specified indices.
+The first index is inclusive, and the second index is exclusive.
+This means that substring(23, 24) extracts the character at index 23, not 24.

 let's reconstruct the password step by step: